Lattice Boltzmann simulations of stochastic thin film dewetting: Results

 \subsubsection{Square wave pattern}

 In the following we focus on the dewetting process on a substrate with a contact angle pattern given by

-Looking at Fig.~\ref{fig:patterned_step8_difference_20-30}, one can immediately notice that two main differences arise in comparison to the sinusoidal pattern (cf.~Fig.~\ref{fig:patterned_sine8_difference_20-30}).
-First, the film ruptures at the junctions between two contact angle regions.
-Second, in both the deterministic as well as the stochastic simulations, stable droplets are formed also in regions of high contact angle.
-As a consequence, a total amount of $2l$ droplets is observed, which is twice as many as for the pattern with $\theta_{\text{eq}}^{(1)}(x)$.

-The characteristic time scale of film rupture and droplet formation is again dependent on the local contact angle.
-In the higher contact angle regions, the processes of droplet nucleation and film retraction are, in fact, faster.
-The quantity $\Xi$, defined as
+Looking at Fig.~\ref{fig:patterned_step8_difference_20-30}, one can immediately notice two main differences in comparison to the sinusoidal pattern (cf.~Fig.~\ref{fig:patterned_sine8_difference_20-30}).
+The first one is that the impact of thermal fluctuations on the global dewetting morphology looks much weaker; in particular, in both deterministic and stochastic simulations, the film ruptures exactly at the wettability discontinuities.
+Secondly, stable droplets are formed also in regions of high contact angle.
+As a consequence, a total amount of $2\frac{L}{\lambda_{\theta}}$ droplets are observed, which is twice as many as for the pattern $\theta^{(1)}(x)$.\\ The characteristic time scale of formation process, however, is not the same for all droplets, since it depends on the local contact angle.
+We observe, indeed, that, droplets nucleate faster in regions of higher contact angle.
+Specifically, if we define the droplet formation time as the delay between the, $\theta$-dependent, droplet nucleation time, $t_d(\theta)$, and the film rupture time, $\tau_r(\theta)$, i.e.

-expresses the ratio of the time delays, $\tau_d(\theta_{\text{eq}}) = t_d(\theta_{\text{eq}}) - \tau_r(\theta_{\text{eq}})$, between the droplet nucleation time, $t_d$, and the film rupture time, $\tau_r$, on patches with different contact angles.
-Theoretically, this can be explained according to a retracting film scenario.
-Using the retraction speed $U$ as a characteristic velocity one can find the relation~\cite{RevModPhys.81.739}